nemd/docker-nginx/README.md

 3. nginx
 4. php-fpm

-notes:
+run notes:

-docker-compose.yml - edit for volumes /for downloads/ php-fpm.ini - set codepath /chdir/ to be exact same as in nginx /nginx-site.conf/ rtorrent.rc - edit for paths, ports, options etc
+- docker-compose.yml - edit for volumes /for downloads/
+- php-fpm.ini - set codepath /chdir/ to be exact same as in nginx /nginx-site.conf/
+- rtorrent.rc - edit for paths, ports, options etc

 todo: